-asserting the unauthorized signature.
-If the bank contributes to the loss by its failure to exercise ordinary care, the loss is allocated between the parties to the extent each contributes to the loss.

-- □ Was the maker or intended payee negligent in the making or handling of the check?
-Did the maker use a pencil or an erasable ink pen? - Did the maker send the check to a person with the same name as the payee? - □ Did the loss occur because the claimant failed to follow reasonable audit procedures? - □ Did the claimant knowingly hire an untrustworthy bookkeeper?
-Did it employ negligent hiring practices? - $\Box$ Did the payee fail to secure its check or facsimile stamp? - $\Box$ Has the payee made similar claims in the past? - Did the bank act in good faith and in accordance with reasonable commercial standards (e.g., by following its bulk filing procedure)? - (4) Unreasonable delay in making claim.
-Depositary and collecting banks are discharged to the extent of any loss caused by a party's unreasonable delay (after learning of the forgery) in asserting a warranty claim.
-A claim against the depositary or collecting bank for breach of warranty must be given within 30 days after the claimant has reason to know of the breach and the identity of the warrantor.
+Contact the claimant directly to determine whether there are facts (not set forth in the affidavit of forgery) that suggest a defense.
+(3) negligo commo asserti failure ent, and the bank acts in good faith and in accordance with reasonable ercial standards, the maker or intended payee may be precluded from ng the unauthorized signature.
+If the bank contributes to the loss by its to exercise ordinary care, the loss is allocated between the parties to the each contributes to the loss.
+Lines Lines of Inquiry: Was the maker or intended payee negligent in the making or handling of the check?
+Did the maker use a pencil or an erasable ink pen?
+Did the maker send the check to a person with the same name as the payee?
+Did the loss occur because the claimant failed to follow reasonable audit procedures?
+Did the claimant knowingly hire an untrustworthy bookkeeper?
+Did it employ negligent hiring practices?
+Did the payee fail to secure its check or facsimile stamp?
+77 Has the payee made similar claims in the past?
+Did the bank act in good faith and in accordance with reasonable commercial standards (e.g., by following its bulk filing procedure)?
+(4) discha learnir sonable delay in making claim.
+Depositary and collecting banks are reged to the extent of any loss caused by a party's unreasonable delay (after ag of the forgery) in asserting a warranty claim.
+A claim against the tary or collecting bank for breach of warranty must be given within 30 days